malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * **Cost** - the cost experienced by the agent for an action or outcome, including opportunity cost.
 * **State** - as before, state is sub-divided into: environment state, external state, and internal state.

+### Architectural Options
+We don't know enough about how the brain functions in order to replicate that within an AI architecture.
+In fact, our AI architectures today appear vastly different in structure.
+Thus, we'll have to make our own decisions about what architecture can yield the best results.

+Types of AMC:
+* Independent AMC - AMC operates as its own component that doesn't share computational resources with the rest of the agent.
+Thus AMC doesn't have to compete for attention, simplifying the architecture.
+* Integrated AMC - Uses all same systems, in line with main action control pipeline.
+Shares same resources, including state (eg working memory).
+This is the topic of discussion within [[Cooperative Competitive Systems]] and is an open area for research.
+Unfortunately that area of research is not mature enough to be practical at this stage.

+For now, we shall focus on Independent AMC.

 ## External Reward

 ### Definition of external reward